arosson/react-toolbox/README.md

 ## Publishing Releases

-react-toolbox is not hooked up to Jenkins to do builds so at the moment they have to be done manually via `npm`.
+react-toolbox is not hooked up to Jenkins to do release builds so at the moment they have to be done manually via `npm`.

 To publish a new tagged release:
 * `npm version versionNumber`